 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

 After initial editorial screening, papers are sent to two or more external reviewers.
-Since we operate a process of double-blind review, please avoid indicators of your identity such as acknowledgements or excessive self-referencing.
+Since we operate a process of double-anonymize review, please avoid indicators of your identity such as acknowledgements or excessive self-referencing.
 Biographical details are to be added after a manuscript has been accepted.
 We aim to give a decision within three months of receipt of manuscripts.

 If you are asked to provide the names of a peer who could be called upon to review your manuscript, please note that reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below:

 - The reviewer should have no prior knowledge of your submission